 5.1.4 Local interest in Conservation Easement

 We also communicated with the Snowshoe Gun Club, one of the larger private landowners in the lower Beaver Creek corridor.
-The gun cclub’s ground footprint currently is set back several hundred yards from adjacent riparian zones and can be considered compatible with fish habitat management.
+The Club’s ground footprint currently is set back several hundred yards from adjacent riparian zones and can be considered compatible with fish habitat management.

-The Club has expressed interest in developing conservation easement statusfor part of their current land holdings, along with an adjacent parcel also set on Beaver Creek alsocurrently in private ownership.
+The Club has expressed interest in placing a conservation easement on part of their current land holdings, and an adjacent parcel also set on Beaver Creek they hope to acquire that is currently in private ownership.
 We provided a custom map (Figure 5.1) to highlight cold water refugia features on these parcels, available for download below.
 Discussions will continue with the Club to determine interest in moving forward with a potential conservation easement.